 The respiratory system allows air to reach the lungs, from which oxygen enters the blood and circulates to all body cells.
 This system also removes waste gases from the body and helps prevent disease due to particulate matter.

-While the respiratory system helps a person breathe, it also protects against the intake of harmful particles through coughing, sneezing, or swallowing.
+The respiratory system helps prevent the intake of harmful particles— such as dust, fumes, and mist — through coughing, sneezing, or swallowing.